-I am a computer scientist with a background in R&D who is passionate about technology and engineering.
-My strength and motivation lies in multidisciplinary work, leveraging computer science to help solve hard problems in science and engineering.
+I’m a computer scientist with a background in R&D who is passionate about technology and engineering.
+My motivation lies in multidisciplinary work with a tangible impact.
+Leveraging computer science to help solve hard problems in science, engineering, and development.

 I strongly believe in using (and learning) the right tool for the job.
 Its about the questions you ask, not the tools you use.

-I have a solid technical background with additional experience in consultant and project management type roles.
-My main competencies include
+I have solid technical roots with additional experience in consultancy and project management.
+My main competencies include:

-- multidisciplinary projects & liaising with scientists and domain experts
+- Multidisciplinary projects & bridging the gap with domain experts and clients

-In addition, my passion for solving real, practical problems has given me the privilege to work with a large range of institutions and industrial partners, including: Rolls-Royce, Freescale, BMW, Arcelor Mittal, NXP Semiconductors, Airbus, CISRO Austrailia, BAE Systems, and RWTH Aachen.
+In addition, my passion for solving real, practical problems has given me the privilege to work with a wide range of institutions and industrial partners, including: Rolls-Royce, Freescale, BMW, Arcelor Mittal, NXP Semiconductors, Airbus, CISRO Austrailia, BAE Systems, RWTH Aachen, and The World Bank.

 Dirk Gorissen holds Masters degrees in Computer Science and Artificial Intelligence and a PhD in Computational Engineering.
 He has worked in research labs in the US, Canada, Europe & Africa and worked with a large range of industrial partners, including: Rolls-Royce, BMW, Arcelor Mittal, NXP, and Airbus.
-His interests span machine learning, data analysis, surrogate modeling and computational engineering.
+His interests span machine learning, data science, and computational engineering.
 Particularly in the aerospace, automotive, and marine domains.
-After eight years he left academia to join BAE Systems Research where he works on big data analysis, deep learning, Integrated Vehicle Health Management and autonomous systems related topics.
-He has a strong interest in UXVs, is an active STEM Ambassador, organizer of the London Big-O Algorithms & Deep Learning meetups, and is active in the Tech4Good / ICT4D space.
+After eight years he left academia to join BAE Systems Research where he worked on big data analysis, deep learning, Integrated Vehicle Health Management and autonomous systems related topics.
+He then left to work for himself, diving his time between The World Bank as an innovation consultant and a number of startups.
+He has a strong interest in UXVs, is an active STEM Ambassador, organiser of the London Big-O Algorithms & Deep Learning meetups, and is active in the Tech4Good / ICT4D space.

 Born and raised in Africa, Dirk then moved to Belgium where he received an M.Sc. degree in Computer Science and a postgraduate certificate in education (PGCE), both from the University of Antwerp (UA) in 2004.
 In 2005 he worked as a PhD student in the Computational Modeling and Programming (CoMP) research group researching lightweight desktop grids and related High Performance Computing topics.
 During this time he also worked as a visiting research associate at the Distrbuted Computing Laboratory of Emory University, Atlanta, USA.
 There, for half a year, he worked on distributed locking algorithms and integration of heterogeneous grid information systems.
 This was part of the HARNESS project with The University of Tennessee and Oak Ridge National Labs.